Squeeze Box (song): Other versions

-Freddy Fender did the first cover of "Squeeze Box," in 1979.
+Freddy Fender did the first cover of "Squeeze Box", in 1979.
 It was included on his 14th studio album, The Texas Balladeer.
-The song became a hit on the U.S. Country chart, reaching #61.
+The song became a hit on the U.S. Country chart, reaching No. 61.

 Laura Branigan recorded a version of this song for her second studio album, Branigan 2, in 1983.

 Poison in collaboration with Charlo recorded a version of the song and released it as a promo single from the album Hollyweird in March 2002.
 The song was re-released in 2007 on their album Poison'd!, where all the tracks are cover songs.
 Bobby Dall said on the cover of "Squeeze Box":